-Harper Bates & Champion LLP is pleased to announce partner Shannon Bates will continue serving as the Director of the Patent Clinic at Southern Methodist University Dedman School of Law during the 2020-2021 school year.
+Harper & Bates LLP is pleased to announce partner Shannon Bates will continue serving as the Director of the Patent Clinic at Southern Methodist University Dedman School of Law during the 2020-2021 school year.
 Classes began on Aug.
 17.

 Bates joined the faculty of SMU Dedman School of Law as an adjunct professor in 2018 to become the Director of the Patent Clinic, where she teaches and manages a group of students who are provided limited recognition to practice before the United States Patent and Trademark Office (USPTO).

 SMU Dedman School of Law is one of 59 law schools around the country participating in the USPTO’s Law School Clinic Certification program and is one of 29 law schools to provide both a patent and trademark program.